Nuku rebellion: Fighting against the Dutch

-After the exile of his father, the Dutch appointed Kaicil Gay Jira as regent of the sultanate, who was later replaced by his son, Patra Alam; Amiruddin opposed this replacement.
-Amiruddin then built a kora-kora armada around Seram Island and Papua, while Patra Alam ruled as Dutch-appointed sultan in 1780–1783.
+After the exile of Amiruddin's father, the Dutch appointed Kaicil Gay Jira as regent of the sultanate.
+Jira was later replaced by his son, Patra Alam; Amiruddin opposed this replacement.
+While Patra Alam ruled as Dutch-appointed sultan from 1780 to 1783, Amiruddin built a kora-kora armada around Seram Island and Papua.

 In 1781, Amiruddin declared that he bore the title "Sri Maha Tuan Sultan Amir Muhammad Saifuddin Syah" ("The Great Overlord Sultan Amir Muhammad Saifuddin, the Shah").
-Responding to this, the Dutch attacked and defeated Amiruddin's army; however, Amiruddin was not caught.
+Responding to this, the Dutch attacked and defeated Amiruddin's army, but they failed to catch Amiruddin himself.
 In 1783, the Dutch attacked Amiruddin's army again.
 The Dutch commander and most of his men were killed, and the survivors were captured.

 In October 1783, the Dutch post on Tidore was attacked by Amiruddin's force, and all the Europeans were killed.
-This was heating up the rivalry between the kingdom of Ternate and Tidore.
-In November of the same year, Ternate helped the Dutch attack Tidore.
-The Dutch then, in December, enforced an agreement and appointed Sultan Hairul Alam Kamaluddin Kaicili Asgar, a prince exiled to Ceylon, as the new puppet sultan.
+This intensified the rivalry between the kingdom of Ternate and Tidore.
+In November of that year, Ternate helped the Dutch attack Tidore.
+In December, the Dutch enforced an agreement and appointed Sultan Hairul Alam Kamaluddin Kaicili Asgar, a prince exiled to Ceylon, as the new puppet sultan.

 In 1787, Amiruddin's base in eastern Seram was attacked and seized by the Dutch forces; however, Amiruddin managed to escape.
-Amiruddin then built a new base in Gorong island.
-He also entered a friendly relationship with Britain.
-After receiving some armaments from Britain, Amiruddin's army attacked the Dutch and won the battle.
-The Dutch then offered Amiruddin a position, if he would negotiate with Sultan Kamaluddin; however, Amiruddin refused the proposition.
-Instead, he increased the frequency of his attacks against the Dutch, who were assisted by Sultan Kamaluddin's forces.
-In 1794, Jamaluddin's son Zainal Abidin, who had returned from exile, supported Amiruddin's effort.
+Amiruddin then built a new base on the island of Gorong.
+He also initiated a positive relationship with Britain.
+After receiving armaments from Britain, Amiruddin's army attacked the Dutch, winning this battle.
+The Dutch then offered Amiruddin a position if he would negotiate with Sultan Kamaluddin; Amiruddin refused this proposition.
+Instead, he increased the frequency of his attacks against the Dutch, who were assisted by Kamaluddin's forces.
+In 1794, Kamaluddin's son Zainal Abidin, who had returned from exile, supported Amiruddin's effort.
 Several rulers of Papua also sided with him.
-In February 1795, Abdulgafur, Amiruddin's son, led a force to Tidore.
-In 1796, British forces seized Banda Island.
-They also gave limited assistance to Amiruddin to take control of Tidore Island on 12 April 1797, after surrounding the island with 79 of Amiruddin's ships and one British ship.
-Sultan Kamaluddin escaped to Ternate Island, and Amiruddin was unanimously elected as the new sultan of Tidore.
-In 1801, Amiruddin and the allied British freed Ternate from the Dutch.
-This marked the climax of Nuku's movement, and was one of the few victories of indigenous forces over Dutch colonial rule.
-However, Britain withdrew from Maluku in 1803, leaving Amiruddin to fend for himself.
-Amiruddin died in 1805.
-His brother and successor Zainal Abidin was driven out of Tidore by a renewed Dutch attack in 1806 and finally died in 1810 after a largely unsuccessful resistance.
+In February 1795, Amiruddin's son Abdulgafur led a force to Tidore.

+Course of hostile relations

+Early conflict (1780–1781)

+Records show that Prince Nuku did not need long to gather troops in the outskirts of Tidore.
+Since the attack on Toloa, relations between Tidore and the three governments (especially Ternate) revolved around Prince Nuku's rebellion.
+Prince Nuku repeatedly attacked Dutch subjects, and in response the Dutch invaded areas whose residents were considered supporters of Prince Nuku.
+The newly appointed Sultan of Patra Alam became powerless, almost completely overshadowed by the power of the Nuku prince over the outskirts of Tidore.

+Attack on Toloa (1780)

+On 14 July 1780, Toloa was finally attacked by the rebels.
+In his efforts to expel the rebels, the Governor of Ternate used the help of four kora-kora who brought along one hundred Europeans and the native Alifuru militia.
+About 30 Tidoreans were killed and the survivors fled inland.
+Only one Alifuru or European was injured.
+Even though the Dutch won this battle, they finally had a crisis of confidence in Sultan Jamaludin, and appointed Patra Alam as sultan.